BrettMontaigne/BrettMontaigne/README.md

 However, I do hold a special place in my heart for functional languages like Scala.

 ### 🌱 I’m currently learning:
-I'm overclocking all brain cycles on Ethereum and Smart Contracts development stack: Solidity, Truffle, OpenZeppelin, Infura.io, Vyper, Chainlink, etc.
+I'm overclocking all brain cycles on the ETH Smart Contracts dev stack: Solidity, Truffle, OpenZeppelin, Infura.io, Vyper, Chainlink, etc.

 ### 🧘 Cryptocurrency Trading Philosophy
 - Zero-sum is merely symmetry; find the asymmetry.